 Before this study, scientists knew which brain regions were activated by dehydration and hydration.
 "But key information was missing as to which were controlling thirst," Oka told Live Science.

 In the new study, Oka and a team of colleagues at Columbia University used a technique called optogenetics to pinpoint the origin of thirst impulses in the brains of mice.
 The researchers injected the mouse brains with a virus that made certain cells sensitive to laser light, and when scientists shone the laser on those cells, it caused them to turn nerve impulses "on" or "off."

 The team targeted neurons in a structure called the subfornical organ (SFO), which is known to be active when a mouse is dehydrated.
 "The SFO is a sort of sensor in the brain," Oka said.
 The researchers also chose this region because it lies outside the blood-brain barrier, a highly selective membrane that keeps the blood separate from the fluid surrounding the brain and the spinal cord.
 This made it easier to inject the virus into the neurons to make them sensitive to light.

 Previous studies had used small electrical shocks to activate this region, but that method makes it impossible to pinpoint the individual neurons involved in thirst.

 Using optogenetics, Oka and his colleagues identified two distinct populations of cells involved in thirst.
 When the scientists shone the laser on one set of cells, the mice drank voraciously, even if the animals weren't thirsty before.
-These mice consumed up to 8 percent of their body weight in water, the equivalent of a 180-lb.
-(82 kilograms) man drinking 1.5 gallons (5.7 liters) in 15 minutes, Oka said.
 When the researchers shone laser light on the other set of neurons, mice that were thirsty immediately stopped drinking.